kauroy1994/CEG-QA/README.md

-# Repository for Causal Knowledge Inspector Paper
+# Repository for Causal Event Graph-Guided Language-based Spatiotemporal Question Answering Paper

 This repository contains training code for baselines and methods implemented in the paper